 |White’s Tree Frog||40 years|

-I feel like I should emphasize that these numbers aren’t set-in-stone.
-What you’re seeing are mixed numbers between captive and wild frogs.
+I feel like I should emphasize that these numbers aren’t set in stone.
+What you’re seeing are mixed numbers of captive and wild frogs.

 For example, the average lifespan of a Red-eyed Tree Frog is roughly 5 years in the wild.
 That same frog could live 12+ years in captivity if cared for properly.

 Lifespan: Captive vs Wild

 Whether you’re for or against keeping animals in captivity, pets tend to live longer lives.
 At least that’s the case when it comes to reptiles and amphibians.

 The reason for this is simple.
 In the wild, frogs have predators and they’re subject to the elements.
 Food can be scarce at times.
 In captivity, life is great and food is plentiful.

 Under proper care of a knowledgeable keeper, there is little to no risk of life and the pet has an unending supply of food.
 With this in mind, it’s easy to see why frogs live longer in captivity.